Arturo Elizondo: The EVERY Company

 The U.S. Food & Drug Administration (FDA) completed their evaluation on Clara Food in 2021, and once again in 2022 to update contact information and make clarifications on the identity, method, dietary exposure, allergenic risks, and other mandatory food procedures done by the FDA before releasing a new product to the general public.
 In 2023, after Clara Foods started to emerge into its new identity The Every Company, the FDA re-evaluated the company and concluded that the production of egg-white protein is safe to eat, however, because this product is delivered from genetical egg modifications, it required to be labeled under the food allergen category.

 The EVERY Company has developed 4 ingredients; EVERY protein, EVERY Egg White, EVERY Egg, and EVERY Pepsin.
-They were made using a fermentation technology that uses yeast to convert sugar to egg protein, similar to the making beer.
+They were made using a fermentation technology that uses yeast to convert sugar to egg protein, similar to the making of beer.
+Due to the uniqueness of the egg proteins being produced, egg functions like binding remain the same.

 The EVERY egg was debuted at Chef Daniel Humm's 3-star Michelin Restaurant located in Eleven Madison Park.